Category Archives: Service

 Early issues of the Jazznewsletter are still available at the Jazzinstitut.
 The print series ended with No. 10.
 Since then, information about activities of the Jazzinstitut Darmstadt can be found online in the “Jazzbrief”.

-In addition to scholarly or service publications, the Jazzinstitut publishes the monthly Darmstadt Jazz Calendar, an informative leaflet that provides information about the musical activities of the local jazz scene.
+In addition to scholarly or service publications, the Jazzinstitut publishes the monthly Darmstadt Jazz Calendar, that provides information about the musical activities of the local jazz scene.
 Here you can find concert notes and short reports about new projects of Darmstadt musicians.
-The Darmstadt Jazz Calendar is available in Darmstadt pubs and hotels, but can also be accessed on the Internet from the main page of our homepage: "Darmstädter Jazzkalender Online“.
+The Darmstadt Jazz Calendar can be accessed on the Internet from the main page of our homepage: "Darmstädter Jazzkalender Online“.

 As in every archive, there are quite a few doubles, triples, quadruples in the Jazzinstitut Darmstadt's archive.
 We would not part with everything, but some material is in our shelves so often that it makes sense to financially support further archiving and care of the collection through a sale.
 Please note: At the moment we only offers of books in our jazz exchange.